Human Papillomavirus (HPV) and Molecular Testing for Cervical Cancer (Online CE Course)

 • Describe the FDA-approved cobas HPV test for primary cervical cancer screening.

-• Summarize and contrast the latest cervical cancer screening guidelines issued by the professional organizations and discuss the use of the HPV test as a primary cervical cancer screen.
+• Summarize the latest cervical cancer screening guidelines issued by the professional organizations and discuss the use of the HPV test as a primary cervical cancer screen.

 Customer Ratings